 Brooks Macdonald is a signatory of, and is committed to implementing, the six principles of the United Nations supported Principles for Responsible Investing (PRI) in our investment management activities.

 We also understand the importance of reflecting these beliefs in how we manage our own business.

-For more information on our corporate sustainability agenda please refer to our Corporate Sustainability Report available on our website.
+For more information on our corporate sustainability agenda please refer to Corporate Social Responsibility on our website.